-Becoming a single dad is always life changing, but when it is the result of the death of your partner, it undoubtedly is going to be an experience which is particularly challenging and traumatic to cope with.
+Becoming a single dad is always life changing, but when it is the result of the death of your partner, it’s undoubtedly going to be an experience which is particularly challenging and traumatic to cope with.
 You will have your own grief to cope with.
 You will also be trying to support your children through their own grief too.
-In addition to this, the sudden responsibility of becoming the sole parent, and all the practicalities which you now need to manage, might feel very overwhelming at first
+In addition to this, the sudden responsibility of becoming the sole parent, and all the practicalities which you now need to manage, might feel very overwhelming at first.

 Time off work